 Update on our Scope of Accreditation

-Following extensive discussions with direct UKAS involvement that included a detailed appraisal of all available options, we have taken the decision to voluntarily and temporarily withdraw our UKAS ISO15189:2022 accreditation scope for the specialities being relocated, during the transition period.
+The decision taken and agreed with UKAS was to voluntarily and temporarily withdraw our UKAS ISO15189:2022 accreditation scope for the specialities being relocated, during the transition period.

 - All testing will continue under our ISO 15189 2022-accredited single Quality Management System, with full adherence to validated procedures and standard operating practices falling under this remit.

-- There will be no compromise in staff competence, equipment calibration, or result quality.
+- There will be no compromise in staff competence, equipment calibration, or result quality, which will continue to be internally audited.

 - Internal auditing and other key quality assurance measures, such as standard External Quality Assessment and Internal Quality Control measures will continue without interruption to maintain patient safety and data integrity.

-Accreditation of our Cellular Pathology, Laboratory Genetics and UKHSA services’ will remain unaffected (the above only applies to services that are relocating to new premises).
+Accreditation of our Cellular Pathology, Laboratory Genetics and UKHSA services’ will remain unaffected (the above only applies to services that have or are in the process of relocating to new premises).
 These services will continue with their scheduled assessment cycles, inclusive of both quality management and technical activities.